lmnts-dev/earners-academy/wp-content/plugins/google-site-kit/readme.txt

 Please create a new topic on our [WordPress.org support forum](https://wordpress.org/support/plugin/google-site-kit/).
 Be sure to follow the [support forum guidelines](https://wordpress.org/support/guidelines/) when posting.

 == Changelog ==

+= 1.116.0 =

+**Enhanced**

+* Show a loading state in the navigation bar to reduce layout shifts.
+See [#7916](https://github.com/google/site-kit-wp/issues/7916).
+* Remove feature tours for old features.
+See [#7886](https://github.com/google/site-kit-wp/issues/7886).
+* Improve the "Gathering data" notifications to show the correct time based on the connected modules.
+See [#7876](https://github.com/google/site-kit-wp/issues/7876).
+* Update Analytics to avoid frequently requesting connected property on the dashboard.
+See [#7734](https://github.com/google/site-kit-wp/issues/7734).
+* Update the "Most popular products by pageviews" Key Metric tile to utilize a custom dimension in Analytics.
+See [#7611](https://github.com/google/site-kit-wp/issues/7611).
+* Improve styling of icons associated with links.
+See [#7542](https://github.com/google/site-kit-wp/issues/7542).
+* Remove the Ad Blocking Recovery setup graphic on mobile viewports.
+See [#7299](https://github.com/google/site-kit-wp/issues/7299).
+* Display a spinner button rather than a progress bar to prevent a "flicker" on the AdSense, Analytics and Tag Manager setup screens.
+See [#6584](https://github.com/google/site-kit-wp/issues/6584).

+**Fixed**

+* Fix bug that caused the Dashboard Sharing settings to crash on a new site when viewing the dashboard for a specific page/post.
+See [#7979](https://github.com/google/site-kit-wp/issues/7979).
+* Fix whitespace issue in Analytics and Tag Manager settings.
+See [#7968](https://github.com/google/site-kit-wp/issues/7968).
+* Fix bug that caused console warnings to appear and requests to fail in certain module recovery scenarios.
+See [#7891](https://github.com/google/site-kit-wp/issues/7891).

+= 1.115.0 =

+**Enhanced**

+* Update version used for GA4 feature tour.
+See [#7879](https://github.com/google/site-kit-wp/issues/7879).
+* Update CircularProgress component to use correct material design colors.
+See [#7863](https://github.com/google/site-kit-wp/issues/7863).
+* Improve styles for some link-styled buttons.
+See [#7776](https://github.com/google/site-kit-wp/issues/7776).
+* Re-organize the Key Metrics selection panel.
+See [#7767](https://github.com/google/site-kit-wp/issues/7767).
+* When showing the "Select at least 2 metrics" notification on the Key Metrics selection panel, display it in place of the current selection count.
+See [#7749](https://github.com/google/site-kit-wp/issues/7749).
+* Update support links for the All Traffic widget to point to Analytics 4 support.
+See [#7696](https://github.com/google/site-kit-wp/issues/7696).
+* Add a loading state to the AdSense Connect CTA buttons.
+See [#7385](https://github.com/google/site-kit-wp/issues/7385).
+* Add a step transition animation to the Ad Blocking Recovery setup widget.
+See [#7292](https://github.com/google/site-kit-wp/issues/7292).
+* Enhance AdSense existing tag detection to detect AdSense Auto Ads snippets.
+See [#7259](https://github.com/google/site-kit-wp/issues/7259).
+* Lowercase the word "dashboard" on the view-only splash screen.
+See [#6898](https://github.com/google/site-kit-wp/issues/6898).
+* Adjust the layout of the Analytics settings view.
+See [#6821](https://github.com/google/site-kit-wp/issues/6821).

+**Changed**

+* Allow the IP version to be specified for server-side requests.
+See [#7864](https://github.com/google/site-kit-wp/issues/7864).

+**Fixed**

+* Prevent console warning when disconnecting Analytics when Key Metrics feature flag is enabled.
+See [#7852](https://github.com/google/site-kit-wp/issues/7852).
+* Improve Key Metrics questionnaire so that its submission requires all questions to be answered.
+See [#7494](https://github.com/google/site-kit-wp/issues/7494).
+* Remove non-GA4 dashboard view.
+See [#7009](https://github.com/google/site-kit-wp/issues/7009).
+* Fix bug that caused the feature tour highlights to be misaligned.
+See [#5701](https://github.com/google/site-kit-wp/issues/5701).

 = 1.114.0 =